 It is that time of year where students are starting to prepare for exams, whether it is preparation for SATs, GCSEs, A-Levels, or a Degree.
 Tutors know the run-up to exams can be a very overwhelming time, so reducing the amount of stress a student feels will only benefit their wellbeing and their ability to perform well in their exams.
 Regardless of the level of exams, there are techniques you can do in order to adequately prepare.

 Primary age children will need the help of parents to properly prepare for an exam.
 I would suggest not letting them become overloaded.
 Doing small quizzes with your children each day will make retaining knowledge easier.
 Trying to cram too much information in before an exam can cloud the mind.
-This can be troublesome for children because they don’t have the experience of recognising what is important.
-Making flashcards with catchy phrases is another affective method to help children to remember what they have already learnt.
+This can be troublesome for children because they don’t have the experience of recognizing what is important.
+Making flashcards with catchy phrases is another effective method to help children to remember what they have already learned.

 After reviewing past papers you can also use apps or the internet to quiz yourself.
 My personal favourite site is Quizlet, because you can use it for any subject you are studying and you don’t need to rely on the help of others to revise.
 By quizzing yourself, you will be able to see how much information you have obtained already, and it will also help you retain the knowledge in small easy to remember chunks.

 Take Practice Tests

 If your exam requires you to write an essay for the answer, the best way to prepare for this is to write practice essays.
 This techniques will give a few advantages; it will enable you to practice timing e.g. being able to write an average 800 word essay answer in an hour.
 It will also get your hand used to writing that quantity in that time frame, you will also develop your structuring skills.
 As well as these practical benefits of writing practice essays, they will also help you to retain information.
 If a question comes up on a topic you have wrote an essay on you are likely to remember details from it like a story.